Self-Directed IRAs for Private Companies

 There are a few important rules to remember that especially apply to anyone using a Self-Directed IRA for Private Companies, including:

-• The company management is required to provide a Fair Market Valuation every year, which must also be provided to American IRA, or your appointed Self-Directed IRA administration firm.
+- The company management is required to provide a Fair Market Valuation every year.
+This must also be provided to American IRA, or your appointed Self-Directed IRA administration firm.

 While these rules might sound harsh from the outside, they are actually quite routine for anyone using a retirement account in this way.
 For many people, these rules are automatically fulfilled—they just don’t always see the work that goes into it.
 That’s why it’s so critical that you work with a dedicated, experienced Self-Directed IRA administration firm when you do invest in private company stock with an IRA.
 This firm will be able to understand everything you need.
 They will not only help administer the account properly but will handle the paperwork in such a way that it should alleviate your concerns about handling that paperwork the right way.